Cochrane Skating Club's CanSkate Program

-CanSkate is Canada's flagship program designed for skaters 4-15 years of age or who have completed the Pre-CanSkate Program.
+CanSkate is Canada's flagship program designed for skaters 4-15 years of age or who have completed the Pre-CanSkate Program (or have equivalent skills).

 It is a dynamic learn-to-skate program that focuses on fun, participation and basic skill development.
 Based on Sport Canada’s long term athlete development (LTAD) principles, CanSkate centers on physical literacy and the fundamental skills needed to take part in any ice sport or to skate as a recreational activity.

 Skaters will learn a complete series of balance, control and agility skills taught in six stages of learning that pertain to hockey, ringette, speed skating and figure skating as well as general recreational skating.